 Q: Do residents have an advisor?

 A: Yes!
 As part of our support system for residents, we have a strong Faculty Advisor Program.
-At the start of intern year, each intern is paired up with an attending physician who serves as a resource for, and advocate of, the resident.
-As interns develop relationships with other attending physicians and begin to identify more specific career interests, we offer the opportunity for them to select another advisor.
-Even after identifying a new mentor/advisor, many residents choose to maintain their relationship with their initial advisor, something we are happy to support.
+At the start of intern year, each intern is paired up with an attending physician who serves as a resource and advocate for the resident.
+As interns develop relationships with other attending physicians and begin to identify more specific career interests, we offer the opportunity for them to select another or multiple advisor(s).
+Even after identifying a new mentor/advisor, many residents choose to maintain their relationship with their initial advisor.

 Q: How often will I be on call?